mappls-api/mapmyindia-geoanalytics-api-web/Readme.md

 ### Introduction

-Geo-Analytics API is an API set that gives the users the power for selection, visualization, queries, styling and analytics on the data which is archived in MapmyIndia’s pan-India database and overlay on MapmyIndia’s Maps service for web.
+Geo-Analytics API is an API set that gives the users the power for selection, visualization, queries, styling and analytics on the data which is archived in MapmyIndia’s pan-India database and overlay on MapmyIndia’s Maps service for web application.

 The API set also has the capability to integrate with client data as overlays.